idleberg/node-cosby/README.md

 Cosby allows bundling with `esbuild` while using familiar configuration files, such as `esbuild.config.json` or `esbuild.config.ts`.

 > [!NOTE]
 > Sounds familiar?
 This projects has its roots in a similar project called `cosmic-esbuild`.
-However, its main goal was a simplified API while providing more powerful features.
-But read on!
+With `cosby`, the main goal was a simplified API while providing more powerful features.
+But let's read on!

 **Features**